-You don’t have to be a mega-corporation to use Snapchat to create effect.
-Even small businesses can use Snapchat in new and exciting ways, as revealed in our mini Snapchat round-up.
-Take a look!
+You don’t have to be a mega-corporation to use Snapchat to create an effect.
+Even small businesses can use Snapchat in new and exciting ways.
+Here are a few to get started!

 1. Reveal sneak peeks into your business

-The opportunity to take candid, behind the scenes shots at your business means giving your customers an intimate look at its inner workings, a bit like the same way in which Snapchat users send private photos to trusted friends.
-In this way, you are communicating a message of connection to your loyal followers, a crucial factor to Snapchat’s user base, according to the Social Media Examiner.
+The opportunity to take candid, behind the scenes shots at your business gives your customers an intimate look at its inner workings.
+This is a bit like the same way in which Snapchat users send private photos to trusted friends.
+You are communicating a message of connection to your loyal followers.
+This is a crucial factor to Snapchat’s user base, according to the Social Media Examiner.

 2. Use Geofilters to increase engagement